Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 ²⁵ *The unit can separate the original certificate book and the certificate number.
-The unit can create an original certificate book (without a number) but must ensure that the contents are recorded in the certificate and ensure the unit\'s certificate management.*
+The unit can create an original certificate book (without a number) but must ensure that the contents are recorded in the certificate and ensure the unit's certificate management.*

   ------------------
 ### Appendix XX